 What Will Happen to R22 and How it Affects You

-If your air conditioner was installed before 2010 and you don’t know what R22 is then you should probably find out more.
-R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s undoubtedly incredibly important.
-Most air conditioning units older than 10 years use an AC refrigerant called R22 that’s commonly identified as Freon*, and is referred to by the EPA as HCFC-22.
-In this article, we’ll use the name R22.
-This refrigerant was introduced in the 1950s and became the predominant AC refrigerant in the residential heating and cooling industry.
+If your air conditioner was installed before 2010 and you don’t know what R22 is then you should probably learn.
+R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s unquestionably incredibly critical.
+Most air conditioning units older than 10 years have an AC refrigerant called R22 that’s commonly recognized as Freon*, and is noted by the EPA as HCFC-22.
+In this guide, we’ll use the name R22.
+This refrigerant was introduced in the 1950s and became the leading AC refrigerant in the residential heating and cooling industry.

 The Montreal Protocol

-Several decades later the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
+Fast forward a few decades and the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
 That’s not great.
-So, the U.S. EPA, in cooperation with other agencies and groups around the world, initiated a phase out of lots of ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
+So, the U.S. EPA, in cooperation with other agencies and groups around the world, began a phase out of several ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
 The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is believed to be one of the worst offenders.

 Timeline and R22 phase out progress in 2018

-In 2003, the phase out of R22 production and imports launched.
-By the beginning of 2010 the production and import of R22 became prohibited.
-However, servicing current, existing equipment is still acceptable if there is an available supply of R22.
-To guarantee the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician R22 refrigerant will be obtainable to service existing air conditioners after 2020.
+In 2003, the phase out of R22 production and imports began.
+By early 2010 the production and import of R22 was reduced.
+However, servicing current, existing equipment is still allowed as long as there is an available supply of R22.
+To ensure the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician R22 refrigerant will be accessible to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.